yasingondal/WeatherAppNinjaCodesTas/README.md

 ## 📞 Support

-For support, email support@weatherapp.com or create an issue in the repository.
+For support, email yaseen.gondal.7866@gmail.com or create an issue in the repository.

 ---

-**Built with ❤️ using React Native**